-Information Sessions to find out more about the HMSC volunteer positions will be held on Saturday, April 8, 2017; Sunday, May 7, 2017; and Saturday, May 20, 2017.
-All Information sessions take place from 2:30 – 4:00pm in Classroom A on the main 3rd floor of the Museum.
+An Information Session to find out more about the HMSC volunteer positions will be held on Saturday, May 20, 2017.
+The Information session takes place from 2:30 – 4:00pm in Classroom A on the main 3rd floor of the Museum.
 RSVP requested for any session.

 HMSC Volunteer Application Process